 Method 1: Brew Separately

 This is the best way for perfect results if you only have one cezve.
 Prepare one cezve with the sugar level for the first person, pour, then repeat with a fresh cezve of water and coffee for the second person.
-It takes a little more time but ensures each cup is just right.
+It takes a little more time, but each cup turns out just right.

 Method 2: One Cezve, Divide Carefully